panacloud/bootcamp-2021/README.md

 Note: For AWS Free Tier you will need a credit or debit card.
 The easiest way for Pakistani students is to open a bank account in Meezan Bank.
 Open a Meezan Aasan Account if you have no earning proof.
 Meezan Bank will charge Rs.
 1100 for ATM Debit Card and there is a requirement of Rs.
 100 minimum deposit.
 The card will be delivered in a few weeks.
 Our students have reported that this Debit card works with AWS.

+## Part 1: Fast Track Review of Python and Typescript

-## Part 1: Introduction to Serverless using CDK
+## Part 2: Introduction to Serverless using CDK

 We will be writing Infrastructure as Code (IaC) CDK AWS Serverless constructs in TypeScript and Lambda Functions etc. in Python, TypeScript and Rust